Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Topological classification for three isolated fixed points

 \begin{theorem}[Existence] Consider a set of invariants so that the fractions $\frac{\beta_i}{\alpha_i}$, for $i=1,2,3$, are pairwise unequal.
-Then there is a weighted complex projective space $\wcp$ and a finite group $\Gamma$ so that $\wcp / \Gamma$ carries a circle action with these invariants. \end{theorem}
+Then there is a weighted complex projective space $\wcp$ and a finite group $\Gamma$ so that the standard $T^2$ action on $\wcp / \Gamma$ contains a circle action with these invariants. \end{theorem}

 \begin{proof} Consider an arbitrary weighted complex projective space, $\wcp$.
 As noted above, $\wcp$ admits an action by $T^2$, with orbit space a $2$-simplex $\Delta^2$, and three fixed-point-homogeneous circle subgroups represented in homology by $\pm m_i$.